mfem/web/src/mesh-formats.md

 In the NURBS case we need to also provide description of the edges on the patch boundaries and associate a knot vector with each of them.
 This is done in the `edges` section where the first index in each row refers to the knot vector id (from the following `knotvectors` section), while the remaining two indexes are the edge vertex numbers.

-The position of the NURBS nodes (control points) is given as a NURBS grid function at the end of the file, while the associated weights are listed in the preceeding `weights` section.
+The position of the NURBS nodes (control points) is given as a NURBS grid function at the end of the file, while the associated weights are listed in the preceding `weights` section.

 Some examples of VTK meshes can be found in MFEM's [data directory](https://github.com/mfem/mfem/blob/master/data).
 Here is one of the 3D NURBS meshes